cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 ## Attributes of platforms

-After defining what a platform is and why an organization might want to build one, it's relevant to identify what are the key attributes that affect the success of a platform.
+After defining what a platform is and why an organization might want to build one, let's identify some key attributes that affect the success of a platform.

 1. **Platform as a product**.
 A platform exists to serve the requirements of its users and it should be designed and evolved based on those requirements, similar to any other software products.
-1. **Common requirements**.
-A platform should provide the necessary capabilities to support the most common use cases across stream-aligned teams, and prioritize those over more specific capabilities that are only used by a single team to maximize the value delivered.
+Platforms should provide the necessary capabilities to support the most common use cases across product teams, and prioritize those over more specific capabilities that are only used by a single team to maximize the value delivered.
 1. **User experience**.
 A platform should offer its capabilities through consistent interfaces and focus on the user experience.
-Users should be able to request, manage, and observe such capabilities using a combination of GUIs, APIs, command-line tools, IDEs integrations, and portals, depending on their needs.
+Platforms should endeavor to meet their users where they are, which may mean a combination of GUIs, APIs, command-line tools, IDEs, and portals.
 For example, a platform typically offers the capability of deploying an application.
-Developers might consume such a capability via the IDE; testers might use a command-line tool, whereas a product owner might use a GUI-based web portal.
+Developers might consume such a capability via the IDE, testers might use a command-line tool, whereas a product owner might use a GUI-based web portal.
 1. **Documentation and onboarding**.
 Documentation is a key aspect of a successful software product.
 To be able to use a platform's offerings, users require documentation and examples.
 A platform should be delivered with proper documentation addressing the